Here are some questions to consider before looking for positions.

 What if I have other questions?

 If you have questions, please feel free to contact the Office of Student Employment by email at firstname.lastname@example.org.

 What do I do after I’ve been offered a work-study position?

 Obtain a work study packet from Student Financial Services in Upper Egtvedt and complete all paperwork.
 Once the completed paperwork has been submitted, Student Financial Services will process it and let your supervisor know when you are cleared to begin working.

 Warner Pacific College operates in accordance with the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Act of 1975, and the Family Rights and Privacy Act of 1974.
-These acts, as amended, prohibit discrimination on the basis of age, race, color, sex, national or ethnic origin or physical handicap and provide for secure handling of all personal and educational records and materials.
+These acts, as amended, prohibit discrimination on the basis of age, race, color, sex, national or ethnic origin or physical handicap and provide for secapplicationure handling of all personal and educational records and materials.
 Warner Pacific College is an Equal Opportunity Employer.